fat-potato-uk/rest-demo-2d/README.md

 In fact, the `mockMvc` mechanic is technically part of the Spring _integration_ testing framework, for this very reason.

-I think we can still use it to a lesser extend to get some unit coverage however, and mocking will help with this!
+I think we can still use it to a lesser extent to get some unit coverage however, and mocking will help with this!

 So, lets change a few things!